 A few months ago, I read that Luxembourg was becoming the first country in the world to have free public transportation.
-I figured this would be a big boon for our budget during our visit, but we were disappointed.
+I figured this would be a big boon for my budget during my visit, but I was disappointed.
 It’s true that Luxembourg is becoming the first country with free public transportation, but that starts on January 1st, 2020.
-We visited five weeks before that.
+I visited five weeks before that.

 As it was, a single ticket (valid for 2 hours) for any of the public transportation (buses or trains) was only €2 ($2.20), and a 24-hour ticket was €4 ($4.40).
 That included the bus from the airport.
-As such, the cost of transportation was actually the smallest part of our budget when we visited.
-Well, technically we didn’t spend anything on accommodations as we Couchsurfed the whole time.
+As such, the cost of transportation was actually the smallest part of my budget when I visited.
+Well, technically I didn’t spend anything on accommodations as I Couchsurfed the whole time.
 The hostels were all fully booked and the cheapest hotels were well over $100 a night.

 A Quarter of the Daily Population Doesn’t Live in Luxembourg

 Luxembourg is one of the least-populated countries in Europe with less than 600,000 people, yet every day an additional 200,000 workers come in from surrounding countries, primarily France, Germany and Belgium.
 Luxembourg has one of the best quality of life indexes in Europe, but it also is one of the most expensive countries in the world to live in.